Electric or gasoline-powered vehicle? SUV, sedan, van, truck?

 The perfect choice doesn’t exist.
-The idea that it does exist is the enemy of even approaching perfection.
+The idea that it does, and that you need to be as close to perfect as possible, is probably keeping you stuck.
 Good is good enough.

-What about you guys?
+What about you?
 Does this post resonate with you?
 Do you suffer from decision fatigue?
 How are you currently handling it?
 Let me know down below!

 Mark Sisson is the founder of Mark’s Daily Apple, godfather to the Primal food and lifestyle movement, and the New York Times bestselling author of The Keto Reset Diet.
 His latest book is Keto for Life, where he discusses how he combines the keto diet with a Primal lifestyle for optimal health and longevity.
 Mark is the author of numerous other books as well, including The Primal Blueprint, which was credited with turbocharging the growth of the primal/paleo movement back in 2009.
 After spending more than three decades educating folks on why food is the key component to achieving and maintaining optimal wellness, Mark launched Primal Kitchen, a real-food company that creates flavorful and delicious kitchen staples crafted with premium ingredients like avocado oil.
 With over 70 condiments, sauces, oils, and dressings in their lineup, Primal Kitchen makes it easy to prep mouthwatering meals that fit into your lifestyle.